-BankservAfrica has the following Board Sub-Committees namely: Technology Committee; Human Capital, Social and Ethics Committee; Nomination Committee; and Audit and Risk Committee.
+BankservAfrica has the following Board Sub-Committees namely: Technology Committee; Human Capital, Social and Ethics Committee (HSEC); Nominations Committee; and Audit and Risk Committee.
 Authority is delegated to these committees by the Board of Directors and documented in formal Terms of Reference, which provide a mandate in respect of each Board Sub-Committee and their respective composition and responsibilities.
-The formal Terms of Reference are reviewed and approved once a year by the Board of Directors.
+The formal Terms of Reference are reviewed and approved every two years or when significant changes are required by the Board of Directors.
 Other Board Sub-Committees are constituted on an ad hoc basis as the need arises to deal with specific matters and issues.
-Conflicts of interest are governed by the Conflicts of Interest and use of Confidential information Policy.
+Conflicts of interest are governed by the Declaration of Interest and Gifts and Use of Confidential Information Policy.
 Directors are inducted into the organisation when they join the Board and there is continuous training and development (via membership of the IOD) as well as an evaluation of the performance of the Board of Directors every two years.

 BankservAfrica follows a comprehensive process to ensure that its Independent Non-Executive directors are suitably qualified to serve as directors on the Board of Directors.
-The factors that are taken into consideration when assessing the independence of its Independent Non-Executive Directors are rigorously adhered to as is compliance with the declaration of interests in terms of the Conflicts of Interest and use of Confidential information Policy.
-The Appointment and Remuneration of Directors Policy provides for payment of fees to Independent and Non-Executive Directors and reviewed considered by the HCSEC, recommended to the board and then sent to the shareholders for approval at the AGM.,
+The factors that are taken into consideration when assessing the independence of its Independent Non-Executive Directors are rigorously adhered to as is compliance with the declaration of interests in terms of the Declaration of Interest and Gifts and Use of Confidential Information Policy.
+The Board Charter, which sets the direction regarding the appointment and remuneration of directors, gets reviewed by the HCSEC, recommended to the board and then sent to the shareholders for approval at the AGM.